paynekerz/i-n-t-e-n-t-s/README.md

 * wants

-* SEARCH PAGE WORKS
+* * * SEARCH PAGE * * *  << started to rebuild pre-rebuild mutations resolvers and typedefs, no errs from them at the  moment

-    * USER INPUTS USED TO SEND SEARCH
+    * UI LETS USER INPUT INFORMATIO AND MAKE A SEARCH << PRIORITY !!!

     > [J] SEARCH TO API WORKS